Join a Group

 The dedicated singers in the Sanctuary Choir raise their voices in worship under the director of Director of Music Tom Pedersen and our accomplished organist Marvin Mills.
 Adults of all ages and older teens are invited to join.

-Our Joyful Ringers! bells ensemble rehearses weekly and plays in worship about once a month, ringing handbell music under the direction of interim director Jim Heins.
+Our Joyful Ringers! bells ensemble rehearses weekly and plays in worship about once a month, ringing handbell music under the direction of Tom Pedersen.
 Adults and older teens are welcome to join.

 Visit our MUSIC page to learn more.